 It’s no secret that the MBA admissions process is competitive.
 To improve your chances of being accepted to your dream school, you need to put your best foot forward in your application – and that includes your essays.
 Your MBA essays are an important opportunity to share your story and show the admissions committee who you are beyond your test scores and GPA.
 But how do you write a great MBA essay?
 In this blog post, we’ll give you some tips on how to write a great MBA essay.
 We’ll cover everything from what to include in your essay to how to make it stand out from the rest.
-By the end of this post, you should have a good understanding of how to write an MBA essay that will get you noticed by the admissions committee.
+By the end of this post, you should have a good understanding of how to write an essay for MBA Admissions, and how to get yourself noticed by the admissions committee.

-How To Write An MBA Application Essay – Steps To Success
+How To Write Application Essays for MBA Admissions – Steps To Success

 Are you preparing to write an MBA application essay?
-If so, you’re in luck, as Michael Wharton from EduAims will be discussing the steps involved in writing a great essay.
+If so, you’re in luck, as our senior education consultant, Michael Wharton from EduAims, is among the best MBA essay editing coaches in the country.
+Through this article, he will be discussing the steps involved in writing a great essay.
 In this presentation, he will cover what admissions committees are looking for, how to find your unique selling points, how to craft your story, and more.

 Some tips to keep in mind when writing your MBA application essay: